 The behavior component of treatment would include things like using elevated feeding dishes, using pet ramps or pet steps, and providing regular low impact exercise to loosen sore joints.
 Moist heat and a heated bed may soothe aching joints and a firm, orthopedic bed can make resting and rising more comfortable for your pet.

 Diet is also important to maintain a healthy weight and to manage arthritis.
 Extra stress is placed on the joints of an overweight dog, causing more pain and degradation in the joints.
-Supplements like glucosamine and chondroitin can be used to help rebuild damaged cartilage and lubricate joints.
+Many dog joint health supplements & cat joint health supplements contain glucosamine, chondroitin & other supplements that can be used to help rebuild damaged cartilage and lubricate joints.
 Your pet may also be able to take other supplements like vitamin A or Omega-3 fatty acids to help their joint health.

 Arthritis is just as uncomfortable and undiscriminating in animals as humans.
 The young and healthy can be affected as well as the old and ill.
 If you notice your pet slowing down or showing pain, contact your veterinarian.
 They will be able to diagnose arthritis or another debilitating illness that may be affecting their quality of life and recommend a course of action to make their life easier.